 Tragically, insurers engaging in this form of insurance fraud will “hike” the premium on an elderly person’s policy at a time when they need it the most.
 As a result, a large flow of cash goes to the companies in the early years of the policies with an elimination of risk to the company later, when they price their loyal paying consumers out of the policies.

 Sale of Annuities Fraud

 Many insurance companies and national banks have joined forces to sell annuities to bank customers.
 Some of these annuity sales are based on fraudulent representations, inducing customers to purchase a product that will not perform as represented.

-Our law firm has filed a number of class action lawsuits against national banks and major insurance companies for their combined fraudulent conduct in the sale of annuities.
-As a result of recent banking deregulation, banks are now allowed to sell insurance products to their customers, and in some instances, banks have combined with insurance companies to underwrite these products.
-As a result, some of these insurance products are being sold based on blatant misrepresentation, especially concerning the explanation of how these insurance products perform.
+Beasley Allen’s insurance fraud lawyers have filed numerous class action lawsuits against national banks and major insurance companies for their combined fraudulent conduct in the sale of annuities.
+As a result of recent banking deregulation, banks are now allowed to sell insurance products to their customers, and in some instances, banks have joined with insurance companies to underwrite these products.
+Subsequently, some of these insurance products are being sold based on blatant misrepresentation, especially concerning the explanation of how these insurance products perform.

 Beasley Allen continues to be a leader in these class action cases throughout the country.
 “Helping those who need it most” is our mission and we are dedicated to protecting consumers from these fraudulent insurance practices.